Mono Couple becomes Poly Couple

 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.

-So if I want run around the room spraying water fooling around with your kids on a visit?
-And we are getting you wet in the rowdy?
-And you don't like it?
-You check in with your personal boundary.
-You can tell me
+So, if I want run around the room spraying water, fooling around with your kids on a visit, and we are getting you wet in the rowdiness, and you don't like it, you check in with your personal boundary.
+You can tell me:

-• You move from the sofa that to a corner chair more out of the path of the water play to get out of the splash zone.
-(You step back out of the way to be free of wet.)
+• You move from the sofa to a corner chair, more out of the path of the water play, to get out of the splash zone.
+(You step back out of the way to be free of wetness.)

 • You get up and leave the living room and go hang out in the kitchen.
-(You leave the room to be free of wet.)
+(You leave the room to be free of wetness.)

 • You don't invite me over any more.
 (You stop interacting with me.
-The wet is the short term ugh, but the long term ugh is all this rowdy that I do when I visit.
-Then I leave.
-I make a mess and don't stick around to help clean up floor or chill kids.
+The wetness is the short term ugh, but the long term ugh is all this rowdy behavior of mine when I visit: I make a mess and don't stick around to help clean up the floor or chill out with the kids.
 So basically I stink as a guest in your home.)

 Hang in there.